PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

 Note, in the example above that the root component (the `Rows` component in this case) occupies the entire screen, including the parts occupied by its children, although it doesn't look like that.
-The children are drawn on top of the `Rows` component, so their' background is covering the background of the `Rows` component, so therefore we can't see the background of the `Rows` component where the children are positioned in this example.
+The children are drawn on top of the `Rows` component, so their background is covering the background of the `Rows` component, so therefore we can't see the background of the `Rows` component where the children are positioned in this example.

 ::: tip Example